Pavla-vev/en-for-designers/03-aboutness/03-aboutness.md

 It sounds so nobly right?
 When I go with someone out a tell him, what I do, he is surprised.

-Plus this job is about creativity, creating something from nothing, getting jokes and nice visuals to the world, it is a very fanny and inspired job.
+This job is about creativity, creating something from nothing, getting jokes and nice visuals to the world, it is a very fanny and inspired job.

 ## My Story